Unusual Working Fluids

 Rubidium vapour, as well as sodium vapour and potassium vapour, was investigated for use in long-term manned space travel, where solar cells would become ineffective as distance from the sun increased.
 A cycle operating at a high heat rejection temperature was essential because the only way of getting rid of heat in space is radiation.
 There is no convection in a vacuum.
 Rubidium becomes liquid at 39 degC and boils at 688 degC.

 Last Saturday there came one of those rare meetings of a book with the only person in the country likely to buy it.
-The book is "Design of Space Powerplants" by Donald B MacKay, published by Prentice-Hall in 1963; other odd fluids considered were diphenyl, (it is currently not clear if this meant diphenyl oxide) sulphur, and a substance called Dowtherm-A. It is wholly a theoretical book, but provides some useful insights.
+The book is "Design of Space Powerplants" by Donald B MacKay, published by Prentice-Hall in 1963; other odd fluids considered were diphenyl, (it is currently not clear if this meant diphenyl oxide) sulphur, and some substance called Dowtherm-A. It is wholly a theoretical book, but provides some useful insights.
 There appears to be no discussion of where the heat input to the various cycles comes from, and a nuclear reactor would appear to be the only option.

 With the wisdom of hindsight, relying on rotating machinery like turbines for long-term operation in space would be highly optimistic.
 Turbines are very reliable but they are not wholly maintenance free, and occasionally turbine discs disintegrate, as demonstrated by the Hinkley Point disaster.
 It is highly unlikely that turbine failure would be survivable in space, what with all those blades flying around.
 In the event, all this sort of thing was abandoned, and the actual long-term space vehicles were unmanned and had much more modest power requirements.
 These could be satisfied by Radio-Thermal Generators which have no moving parts and are about as reliable a power source as one could imagine.
 The two Voyager spacecraft are still being powered by their RTGs; they were launched in 1977.